Go to Reviews.org AU Edition

 If you swear by your Google Home, or if you’ve already invested in a Google Nest Secure security system, the Nest Protect is a safe bet.
+It's the best carbon monoxide detector for Google Assistant incorporation.
 It’ll integrate smoothly with your existing setup.
 It’s also flexible; you can have it hardwired or just use batteries.

 This high-tech smart device features a smoke detector and voice warnings, similar to the Kidde KN-COSMA-BA.
 You’ll get mobile notifications for alarm events and when the batteries need to be changed.
 And if you need to turn the alarm off, you’ll tap the Nest app to silence the system from anywhere.

 Your device has a two-year limited manufacturer warranty to protect your Nest Protect.

 It’s convenient to use remote access to silence your carbon monoxide detector/smoke alarm.
 But we wish there was also a more obvious button on the Nest Protect for times when your phone isn’t handy.

 It took us some digging to realize that the circle in the middle, which lights up when the alarm goes off, is also the silence button.
 If you forget that little detail, you’ll be forced to listen to the incessant beeping of the alarm while you search for a way to turn it off.